Aprkot/Super-Mario-World-Remastered-Plus/README.md

 \- Added option to disable "Level Start" text

-\- Added the ability to skip the opening
+\- added the ability to skip any cutscene including: The opening, Switch Palace Message, and the Castle Demolition cutscenes.

 \- Sped up world map running speed